Updated November 28th, 2020

 The only side effect you’re likely to see is a lighter wallet.
 LLLT machines are very expensive, and therefore treatment costs can add up quickly.
-If you’re OK with this, dogs seem to tolerate the visits well and no harm is done.
+If you’re OK with this, dogs seem to tolerate the visits well and adverse effects are rare.

 Veterinary Cold Laser Protocols